Monkey Business (Black Eyed Peas album): Recording and production

 Timbaland co-wrote and produced "My Style".

-Monkey Business was recorded in "two and three-month spurts" throughout 2004 while the Black Eyed Peas were on their Elephunk Tour, in support of their third studio album Elephunk (2003).
+Monkey Business was recorded in "two and three-month spurts" throughout 2004 while Black Eyed Peas were on their Elephunk Tour, in support of their third studio album Elephunk (2003).
 The executive producer will.i.am co-wrote all the tracks, and produced or co-produced all tracks except "My Style" and "Disco Club".
 Among other producers were apl.de.ap, Timbaland, Danja, Printz Board, Noize Trip, and the executive producer Ron Fair. apl.de.ap co-wrote nine tracks, Fergie co-wrote eight, and Taboo co-wrote two.
 The production commenced in June, while the group was touring the United Kingdom.
 They recorded six tracks at the Metropolis Studios in London.
 The recording sessions continued in July during the tour's stop in Japan, where "Pump It" was partly recorded in a bullet train.
 Upon the group's return to the United States, they recorded most of the tracks at the Stewchia in Los Feliz, Los Angeles.

 On August 11, a fire caused by unattended candles broke out at the Glenwood Studios in Burbank, California while the group was recording, destroying approximately $50,000 worth of gear and instruments.
 Other recording locations for Monkey Business included Amerycan Studios, Henson Recording Studios and the Record Plant in Los Angeles; Morning View Studios in Malibu, California; Smart Studios in Madison, Wisconsin; Daddy's House and Sony Music Studios in New York City; The Brothel in Philadelphia; Osi and Calvin Studios in Washington, D.C.; the Hit Factory Criteria in Miami, and the Peas Tour Bus.
 In December, it was revealed the group had recorded "They Don't Want Music" with James Brown, and that Monkey Business was being mixed and neared completion.
 The album was mastered by Brian Gardner at the Bernie Grundman Mastering in Los Angeles.